iamjb17/TheLyrics/README.md

 # TheLyrics

-Similiar to FunFact but with more complexity to learn May add the random background in but dont think its needed
+Android app similiar to FunFact but with more complexity to learn May add the random background in but dont think its needed